Foundations Module 06 8-10 min ▶ Narrated ⌘ Playground

 How training works

-For each position in the corpus, the algorithm slides a window (typically 5 words wide: 2 left + target + 2 right).
+For each position in the corpus, the algorithm slides a window over the text.
+Word2vec's default is window=5, meaning up to 5 context words on each side of the target (the effective width is randomly sampled per example, which weights nearby words more).
 The context words are embedded, averaged together, and passed through a two-layer network.
 The output is a probability over all vocabulary words.
 Loss = cross-entropy between predicted distribution and the actual target word.

 Connection to BERT

 BERT's Masked Language Modelling (MLM) is CBOW scaled up.
-Instead of a 2-word context window, BERT uses the full sentence.
+Instead of a small sliding context window, BERT uses the full sentence.
 Instead of averaging embeddings, BERT uses deep transformer attention.
 Instead of a shallow network, BERT uses 12–24 transformer layers.
 Same idea, massively more powerful execution.

 Skip-gram